Oxygen saturation is the fraction of oxygen saturated hemoglobin relative to total hemoglobin (unsaturated + saturated) in the blood.

 Blood oxygen levels below 80 percent can compromise organ function, such as the brain and heart, and must be addressed promptly.
 Low oxygen levels can cause respiratory or cardiac arrest.

-The oxygen therapy may be used to help raise oxygen levels in the blood.
+Oxygen therapy may be used to help raise oxygen levels in the blood.
 Oxygenation occurs when oxygen (O2) molecules enter the body’s tissues.

 For example, blood is oxygenated in the lungs, where oxygen molecules travel from the air into the blood.
 Oxygenation is commonly used to refer to medical oxygen saturation.